RaffaeleTranfaglia/NDFA-Converter/README.md

 ```
   ./part1 <input_file> > <file_name>
 ```
-Below are showed the format of the input file and the output (displayed in standard output).
+Below are showed the format of the input file and the output (displayed in standard output by default).

 ### Input
 The non deterministic automaton (**N**) has to be stored in a file using the following representation: